nprapps/nprapps.github.com/_posts/2015-10-20-world-values-parser.markdown

 </table>

-We could have expanded on the SQL above to summarize this data further, but using a little basic Python (or a slick analysis tool like [Agate](http://agate.readthedocs.org/en/0.11.0/)) works just as well and has some advantages.
-Specifically, caculating percentages for arbitrary response values in pure SQL would have led to a rather ugly query (we tried), so post-processing was going to be necessary in all events.
+We could have expanded on the SQL above to summarize this data further, but using a little basic Python (or a slick analysis tool like [Agate](http://agate.readthedocs.org/en/0.11.0/)) has some advantages.

+Specifically, because of our database structure, caculating percentages for arbitrary response values in pure SQL would have led to a rather ugly query (we tried).
+Post-processing was going to be necessary in all events.
 And the relatively simple format let us use the query results for more advanced analysis, specifically to add "agree/strongly agree" and favorable Likert scale responses into a composite values for reporting purposes.

 Here's a snippet from our processing code that adds up the counts for each response (`initialize_counts` is a helper function to create a dict with zeroed out values for all possible responses; you could also use Python's DefaultDict):